 For the purpose of the statement of cash flows, the School considers all unrestricted highly-liquid investments with an initial maturity of three months or less to be cash equivalents.

 D. Investments

-Investments held by the School are valued and reported at cost at the time of purchase, which approximates market value.
+Investments held by the School are valued and reported at cost at the time of purchase under the modified cash basis of accounting.

 E. Concentrations of Credit and Market Risk